pac85/Serious-Engine/README.md

 - **3D Exploration**: Support is disabled due to copyright issues.
 If you need to create new models, either use editing tools from any of the original games or write your own code for 3D object import/export.
 - **IFeel:** Support is disabled due to copyright issues.
 If you need IFeel support, copy `IFC22.dll` and `ImmWrapper.dll` from the original games into the `Bin/` folder.
 - **Truform:** Its functionality is disabled by default.
 To enable it, you need to switch the `SE1_TRUFORM` macro to `1` (or define it as such for all projects).
-- **Simple DirectMedia Layer (SDL):** It's included with the source code but its functionality is disabled by default for the Windows platform.
-To enable it, you need to switch the `SE1_SDL` macro to `1` (or define it as such for all projects).
+- **Simple DirectMedia Layer (SDL):** It's included with the source code and is initialized by the engine but its functionality is mostly unused by default for the Windows platform.
+To prioritize it over Win32 API, you need to switch the `SE1_USE_SDL` macro to `1` (or define it as such for all projects).
-  - It is always enabled for non-Windows platforms because cross-platform code cannot function without it.
+  - It is always prioritized on non-Windows platforms because cross-platform code cannot function without it.
 - **The OpenGL Extension Wrangler Library (GLEW):** It's included with the source code but its functionality is disabled by default.
 To enable it, you need to switch the `SE1_GLEW` macro to `1` (or define it as such for all projects).
+  - Defining the macro with `2` makes it replace internal OpenGL hooking in the engine with GLEW methods, in case you intend to write new code using GLEW that's compatible with the engine.

 # Running